BGAcademy23/ensembl-annotation/README.md

 Slides for this session can be found [here](https://github.com/BGAcademy23/ensembl-annotation/blob/main/Annotating_Genomes_the_Ensembl_Way.pdf).

-A list of useful tools for annotating genomes can be found [here](https://github.com/BGAcademy23/ensembl-annotation/blob/main/Tools_for_Annotation.pdf).
+A list of useful tools for annotating genomes can be found [here](https://github.com/BGAcademy23/ensembl-annotation/blob/main/Tools_for_Annotation.pdf) (download this file to access hyperlinks to tools).

 ### Part 2: Hands on - From RNAseq reads to gene models